Onefinity CNC is a relatively new entrant in the hobby CNC space that's becoming popular fast.

 If you have multiple Onefinity CNC machines in your shop you can hook them up to the same network and control them through a single smartphone, tablet, or computer.

-The controller box has Red E-stop button on top which can be used to stop the CNC in case of emergencies and it enhances the safety appeal of the CNC.
+The controller box has a Red E-stop button on top which can be used to stop the CNC in case of emergencies and it enhances the safety appeal of the CNC.

 If you love playing games on your console, you can use the same gamepad joystick to control the machine manually.

 You can also hook up a USB camera with the controller to monitor the cutting process.